-The length of the school day is from 8:00 a.m. to 3:51 pm.
+The length of the school day is from 7:55 a.m. to 3:52 pm.
 Monday through Thursday.
 The work day includes lunch and assigned duties.
-Classified staff schedules are assigned according to the needs of the District.

 After-School

 All school personnel have the responsibility and authority to:

 - 1. Question students who appear to be in the building after school unsupervised; - 2.
 Ask the student's name; - 3.
 Direct them to leave the building; - 4.
 Escort them out of the building if necessary; - 5.
 Report these incidents and the student names to the building principal when they occur.